-Mind you, the QA team are not usually responsible for bug creation, so the developers must play a role.
+Mind you, the QA team is not usually responsible for bug creation, so the developers must play a role.
 And the Shift Left argument proposes that if we did enough testing early on, we would not need a QA team, so maybe we should just make developers responsible for quality.

-But in the end, the users have to use it, to know how to use it, to have a good user experience (UX) and to be able to do their jobs well.
+But in the end, the users have to use it, to know how to use it, to have a good user experience (UX), and to be able to do their jobs well.
 So maybe they are the most important group, they certainly will be in a cloud testing scenario.
 In this case, they will need testing tools designed to support UAT.
-That might include automation, or a process of getting to automation by making manual testing and documentation easier in the first instance.
+That might include automation or a process of getting to automation by making manual testing and documentation easier in the first instance.
 This is much more Shift Right than Shift Left.

-We created TestDrive-UAT with this need in mind and because this area often consumes more resource than any other whilst having until now, any technology aimed at helping solve the problem, a growing problem.
+We created TestAssist with this need in mind and because this area often consumes more resources than any other whilst having until now, any technology aimed at helping solve the problem, a growing problem.
 If you take a bigger view of the problem, you might see areas of synergy and mutual gain.
 For example, for a change or a new system to be rolled out successfully users need to understand how to perform tasks.

 Ah, so it is everyone’s job in some ways.